-If you have a current or previous affiliation (i.e. student, employee) with Harvard that required you to have a photo taken, we can use that photo on your student ID card.
+If you have a current or previous affiliation with Harvard (e.g. student or employee) that required you to have a photo taken, we can use that photo on your student ID card.
 If you do not submit a new photo by the deadline, we will use your existing photo.
-If you want a different photo, please follow the instructions in this email to submit a new.
+If you want a different photo used, please follow the instructions provided to submit a new photo.

-Instructions for the ID Card Photo Submission Application are as follows:
+Instructions for the ID Card Photo Submission Application:

 1.)
 Have your picture taken.